ferrance/open-scales-project/civivi-elementum/readme.md

 and smaller than the liners.
 The scales (at least on mine) are a tiny bit over 2mm thick.

-The lock side scale has a little milling to allow the liner lock to move when the blade is closed.
+The lock side scale has a little milling on the inside to allow the liner lock to move when the blade is closed.

 The non-locking side has a notch in the pivot that serves